japila-books/spark-sql-internals/docs/spark-sql-Catalog.md

 `Catalog` is the <<contract, interface>> for managing a *metastore* (aka _metadata catalog_) of relational entities (e.g. database(s), tables, functions, table columns and temporary views).

-`Catalog` is available using link:spark-sql-SparkSession.adoc#catalog[SparkSession.catalog] property.
+`Catalog` is available using link:SparkSession.md#catalog[SparkSession.catalog] property.

 [source, scala]
 ----